-The College took out a £2m loan in August 2011 for 10 years.
+The College took out a £2m loan in August 2011 for 10 years and there is £1.4m currently outstanding.
 The College's forecasts and financial projections indicate it will be able to operate within this facility and covenants for the foreseeable future.

-Accordingly the College has a reasonable expectation that it has adequate resources to continue in operational existence for the foreseeable future and for this reason will continue to adopt the going concern basis in the preparation of financial statements.
+Accordingly the College has a reasonable expectation that it has adequate resources to continue in operational existence for the foreseeable future and for this reason will continue to adopt the going concern basis in the preparation of its financial statements.